Rotorua – Guide for Backpackers

 We also love the canopy tour, a 3-hour journey deep into virgin native New Zealand forest.
 Stand up to 22m high in the forest, zip-lining from tree to tree.

-Other activities include Zorbing: going down a hill in a huge hamster ball, Shweebing: a suspended aerodynamic capsule on track, or luging.
-Luging is essential downhill go-karting – simple, but heaps of fun.
+Other activities include Ogo: going down a hill in a huge hamster ball, Shweeb: a suspended aerodynamic capsule on track, or luging.
+Luge is essentially downhill go-karting – simple, but heaps of fun.
 Grab a bunch of mates and race to the finish!

 You will be treated with traditional food like the Hangi, a roast cooked with your help in an oven underground, while an elder tells you the story of his ancestors.
 The young warriors will train for combat in front of you and teach you their famous Haka dance.
 Be prepared with the Maori etiquette by checking out our guide on what to do when entering a Marae.

 The Rotorua Museum is also a great way to learn about the history of the city and the tribes of the area.
-Around the town you can also look for a carved bone in the most traditional way.
+Around the town, you can also look for a carved bone in the most traditional way.
 Or for the bravest, get a Maori tattoo.
+[Update: the Rotorua Museum is closed until further notice].

 Hike around Rotorua